vasukondreddy/vasukondreddy/README.md

 ### Hi  👋, I'm Vasudeva Reddy Kondreddy

-⚡ Aspering to become a Data Scientist
+⚡ Aspiring to become a Data Scientist

 🔭 I’m currently working on creating a chatbot for an E-learning Project